quinnwai/boring-broadcasting/README.md

 You can always register your own user too :)

 ## Creative Portion:
+Upvotes:
+ * Allows stories to be upvoted
+ * Used JOIN, GROUP BY, and ORDER BY to sort news articles on the feed by popularity (based on upvote)
-Created a seperate SQL table called upvotes.
-Stories can be upvoted and sorted by the number of upvotes they have on the feed.
-Ensures only registered users can upvote and only one upvote is allowed per user.
-Feed sorts news articles based on upvotes to show the most relevant/popular articles first.
-Delete story removes associated upvotes and comments before deleting story to ensure there is no excess garbage data.
+ * Ensures only registered users can upvote and only one upvote is allowed per user.
+ * Delete story removes associated upvotes and comments before deleting story to ensure there is no extraneous data.

+User Profile Page:
-Added user_details page which stores and displays only the stories the user has posted.
-The user is able to view/edit/delete his stories from his profile page as well as the news feed directly.
-The user is shown details about his profile such as registered name and username and is able to logout directly from this page as well.
+ * Added a user profile (user_details) page which stores and displays the stories the user have posted.
+ * The user is able to view,edit, and delete his stories from his profile page as well as the news feed directly.
+ * The user is shown details about his profile such as registered name and username and can logout directly from this page as well.

-Added option to be able to change password which updates the sql table accordingly and stores the new password.
+ * Here, user can also change password which updates the SQL table accordingly.

+More Functionality
-Added functionality for being able to navigate to feed and logout from various pages for ease of use
+ * Added functionality for being able to navigate to feed and logout from various pages for ease of use.
+ * Ensured that added and edited stories/comments have relevant data filled out before storing into the database (eg comment, body, title)